teoboonkeat/teoboonkeat.github.io/_posts/2014-3-3-Hello-World.md

 1. The correct type of holder is being passed into this function.
 2. The function is setting the text or content of the view.

+For the first thing, we can use something called an ArgumentCaptor to "catch" the holder variable that was passed in, then performing simple assertions on the value.
+To use this we will need to add the Mockito library.